linode/docs/docs/guides/databases/concepts/what-is-database-sharding/index.md

 Consistent with these horizontal scaling models, database sharding offers performance benefits for growing applications, such as:

--   **Increased Storage Capabilities**: Single machines have practical storage limits, but horizontal scaling through sharding outmaneuvers these limits by increasing the number of machines.
+-   **Increased Storage Capabilities**: Single machines have practical storage limits, but horizontal scaling through sharding helps avoid these limits by increasing the number of machines.

 -   **Improved Response Time**: Sharded databases often read and write on smaller database instances, which can reduce the time needed to locate data and provide responses.